Astik83/Internshop_projects/s.md

 - **Visitor Search Panel:**
   - Table of search results with sorting & pagination.
+  - Each row shows: Visitor Name, Unique ID, Company, Current Status, and **Reason / Duration of the most recent visit**.
   - Each row has an “Action” button → “View & Print Gate Pass” for the **latest visit**.

 - **Visitor Record Display:**